MediaInfoInfo: Parameters and making a plan

 Many of these definitions are “repeats”, in a way.
 They are the same data but populated as a different output.
 The best way, to me, is to utilize this separation to break the work into smaller pieces and make those 1632 definitions less daunting, and then come back around to each to make sure the language I’m using is consistent.
 I’ll start with General, and then move to Video, which is the biggest of the bunch.
 Then, I’ll move to Audio, and follow up with Image.
 Then, I’ll tackle Text.
 And Other.
 And then, finally, Menu.
 This seems to be the order of significance, based on my experience.

-First, I had to get these CSVs into shape so it would be easy for me to compare the current value with my new, proposed value.
-I didn’t want to just overwrite and use git diff to compare the results – I wanted to be able to read them side-by-side and take notes.
+to compare the results – I wanted to be able to read them side-by-side and take notes.
 For that, I imported each of the CSVs into a spreadsheet processor, which fortunately was able to understand that they are semicolon-delimited and not comma-delimited when I asked it nicely.
 I made a column for the parameter, a column for the current definition, a column for my proposed definition, and a column for notes while I sorted each of them out.
 (They live here while I work on them, by the way!)

 I figured out the syntax and what each of the columns represent when I worked on this 6 months ago, but I’ve since forgotten.
 I learned enough to learn that it didn’t really matter to me, because I was only changing the definition value, and it was obvious where that is.
-The others indicate whether a field is the default, or should only be shown when using the -f mode for “Full”, and stuff like that.
+The others indicate whether a field is the default, or should only be shown when using the -f

 The first letter is always Y or N. Y for Yes, include in the output.
 N for No, don’t include in the standard output.